Eberhard Faber Pencil Factory: Context

 The Faber family started making lead pencils in 1761 when Kaspar Faber set up a factory in Germany.
 John Eberhard Faber, his great-grandson, traveled to the United States in 1849, where he bought Eastern redcedar.
 Two years later he opened a stationery store at 133 William Street in the Financial District of Lower Manhattan.
-In 1861 Faber also established the country's first pencil factory in the eastern part of Midtown Manhattan between 41st and 43rd Streets, on the present day site of the headquarters of the United Nations.
+In 1861 Faber also established a pencil factory in the eastern part of Midtown Manhattan between 41st and 43rd Streets, on the present day site of the headquarters of the United Nations.
 The original factory burned down in a fire on May 30, 1872, causing $250,000 in damages.

 Faber moved to a larger location within three existing buildings in Greenpoint, Brooklyn, though the offices stayed in Manhattan.
-The new factory, which was chosen due to their proximity to ferries, was operational within three months.
+The new factory, which was chosen due to its proximity to ferries, was operational within three months.
 At the time, Greenpoint was predominantly a manufacturing district.
 Its largest industries were shipbuilding, porcelain and pottery, and glassworks, but the area had other industrial concerns such as brass and iron foundries; breweries; drug plants; book, furniture, box, and boiler makers; sugar refineries; and machine shops.
 The Eberhard Faber factory itself manufactured other items, which according to The New York Times included "eyebrow pencils, eyeliners, fountain pens, thumbtacks and pencil cases".
 Eberhard Faber died in 1879, soon after the company's move to Brooklyn.
 The company would become one of the world's largest pencil makers and would continue to operate the Brooklyn factory during this time, though it also opened factories in other locations such as Argentina, Canada, and Germany.
+His is sometimes erroneously credited as the first pencil factory in the United States, though David Monroe and John Thoreau had pencil factories in Concord and Ebenezer Wood in Acton, Massachusetts, decades earlier.